Nine Mile River, Nova Scotia: Recreation

 The Nine Mile River Trails are located within the community limits of Nine Mile River.
-The multi-use trial system features about 10km of maintained trails, and opened on 25 October 2013.
+The multi-use trial system features about 10 km of maintained trails, and opened on 25 October 2013.

 The Nine Mile River Community Centre was established in the early 1960s in an effort led by well-known resident Major Thompson.
 Thompson and his wife donated seven acres of their own land at the end of the Enfield Road to allow for the construction of the community centre when no other suitable property could be found to purchase.
 Thompson's landscaping company and the community volunteered to prepare the land and lay the foundation.
 The majority of the community centre was built by donations from the community, bringing the total cost of the structure to CAD4,600.
 The centre paid off its mortgage within three years with funding from dancies, parties, pantry sales, and other community events.
 The community centre has hosted the Nine Mile River Country Jamboree since 1966, which they say is the longest-running country jamboree in Canada.

+There are two campgrounds within the community limits of Nine Mile River: Renfrew Camping, located on Renfrew Road; and Riverland Campground, located on C.P.
+Thompson Road.